aws-deadline/deadline-cloud-for-after-effects/README.md

 1. Then follow the troubleshooting steps above for Python for your respective OS and verify that deadline is on your $PATH.
 1. If you have multiple Python installations and manage Deadline via Pip, verify that the Python on your $PATH is the Python that managed your Deadline installation.
 This can be done by running `python -m pip list` and `python3 -m pip list` to verify this.

+### Warning: Unsupported After Effects Version Detected

+This means you are using an After Effects version that is not available in the deadline-cloud Conda channel, For example, if you're using After Effects 24.3, but the channel only supports 24.6.

+If you continue, the default major version in use locally will be filled in the CondaPackages field, but your job submission may fail unless you have created a custom Conda channel with your specific After Effects version and included this channel in the CondaChannels parameter

+To resolve this, you can either:
+1. Switch to a supported After Effects version,
+2. Acknowledge the warning and proceed (at your own risk), or
+3. Create a custom Conda channel with your desired After Effects version

 ### After submission on Windows, a command prompt screen flashes open and close and submitter GUI doesn't pop open
 1. Go to the Windows Start menu and searching for "Manage app execution aliases".
 Then disable the `python3.exe` and `python.exe` aliases manually and retry submission.